shmup/lazyjournal/README.md

 go install github.com/Lifailon/lazyjournal@latest
 ```

-You can launch the interface anywhere:
+You can launch the interface anywhere (no parameters are used):

 ```shell
 lazyjournal
 ```

-Windows is not currently supported, but the project will work to access Docker and Podman containers log.
+Access to all system logs and containers may require elevated privileges for the current user.

-If the current user does not have rights to read logs in the `/var/log` directory or access to Docker/Podman containers (or the containerization system is not installed), then these windows will be empty and highlighted in red.
+Windows and MacOS is not currently supported, but the project will work to access Docker and Podman containers logs.

 ## Build